 Each year a number of students join the school who have achieved highly at primary school and in their end of KS2 tests.
 Students are identified as High Prior Attainers based on their performance in the end of KS2 tests and the information we receive from primary schools.
 However, if students make outstanding progress once they arrive at Eltham Hill School they can be identified as HPA at any time in their school career.

 What activities will be offered?

-UKMT Mathematics Challenge – (Ongoing)
+UKMT Mathematics Challenge

-Students will work towards competing in a national competition involving logical thinking and mathematical skills with the potential to go onto further rounds and even compete against students in other countries.
+Students work towards competing in a national competition involving logical thinking and mathematical skills with the potential to go onto further rounds and even compete against students in other countries.

 Students will explore the principles underpinning successful debating skills and be exposed to a range of challenging topical and ethical issues through a series of sessions leading towards a final debate performance.
 Students will travel to different schools to take part in debating competitions and experience high pressured environments where they have to learn to think on their feet.

-BBC School Report – (HT3)
+BBC School Report